Rockies vs. Nationals Player Props Betting Odds

 MLB Props Today: Washington Nationals

-- The Nationals' Patrick Corbin (6-10) will make his 21st start of the season.
+- The Nationals will hand the ball to Trevor Williams (5-5) for his 21st start of the season.

-- Corbin has 19 starts in a row of five innings or more.
+- Williams has started 20 games this season, and he's lasted five or more innings 15 times.
+He averages 4.9 innings per appearance.

-- In 20 appearances this season, he has finished one without allowing an earned run.
+- He has finished three appearances without allowing an earned run in 20 chances this season.

 |Opponent